Washington’s 2025 Sales Tax Update: What Service Based Businesses Should Know

 This article is for informational purposes only and does not constitute tax advice.

-If you run a service-based business in Washington, big changes are coming that could affect how you track and record sales in your books.
-On October 1, 2025, updates under ESSB 5814 will expand the definition of “retail sale” and remove certain exemptions for Digital Automated Services (DAS).
+If you own a service based business in Washington, important changes are coming that could affect how you track and report sales.
+Beginning October 1, 2025, updates under ESSB 5814 will expand the definition of “retail sale” and remove certain exemptions for Digital Automated Services (DAS).

 What’s DAS?